DesignCodeBuild/basiccamanjs/day4/0-ChooseAFile.md

 #Create the first page of the web app - where users upload a photo (Page 1, index.html file)

 Create a new HTML file in your code editor, and name it **index.html**.
-Inside this file, start off with your standard HTML setup:
+Inside this file, start off with your standard HTML setup and type:

 ```html
 <!DOCTYPE html>